thapapradeep884/week-5/README.md

 ## 2.1 msg definition

-Create a new file called Num.msg in the tutorial interfaces/msg directory that you just made, then add a single line of code stating the data structure in Num.msg:
+In the tutorial interfaces/msg directory that you just created, make a new file named Num.msg, and then add a single line of code describing the data structure in Num.msg:

 ```
 int64 num
 ```
-This custom message transmits the 64-bit integer num, which is one single value.
+This custom message sends a single value, the 64-bit integer num.

-Create a new file called Sphere.msg in the tutorial interfaces/msg directory that you just established and fill it with the following information:
+In the directory you just created for the tutorial interfaces/msg, make a new file called Sphere.msg and put the following information in it:

 ```
 geometry_msgs/Point center
 float64 radius
 ```
-This custom message makes use of a message from a different message package (in this case, geometry msgs/Point).
+A message from a different message package—in this case, geometry msgs/Point—is used in this custom message.

 ## 2.2 srv definition

-Create a new file called AddThreeInts.srv with the following request and response structure back in the tutorial interfaces/srv directory you just made:
+In the instructional interfaces/srv directory that you just created, add a new file with the name AddThreeInts.srv with the following request and response structure:

 ```
 int64 a